Mycology

-Mycology is the branch of biology concerned with the study of fungi, including their genetic and biochemical properties, their taxonomy and their use to humans, including as a source for tinder, traditional medicine, food, and entheogens, as well as their dangers, such as toxicity or infection.
+Mycology is the branch of biology concerned with the study of fungi, including their taxonomy, genetics, biochemical properties, and use by humans.
+Fungi can be a source of tinder, food, traditional medicine, as well as entheogens, poison, and infection.
+Yeasts are among the most heavily utilized members of the fungus kingdom, particularly in food manufacturing.

+Mycology branches into the field of phytopathology, the study of plant diseases.
+The two disciplines are closely related, because the vast majority of plant pathogens are fungi.
 A biologist specializing in mycology is called a mycologist.

-Mycology branches into the field of phytopathology, the study of plant diseases, and the two disciplines remain closely related because the vast majority of plant pathogens are fungi.